 © Jill Bremer 2018

-But simply improving pronunciation and grammar may not develop all the competencies you truly need.
-Benefits can be gained by adding Executive Presence coaching into the program:
+Improving your pronunciation and grammar may not develop all the competencies you truly need in your career.
+Benefits can be gained by adding Executive Presence coaching into your English-As-A-Second-Language tutoring program:

 - Conversation Skills – Small talk is an important communication skill and the first step in developing rapport, relationships, and business.